-On August 17, 2018, the Company closed a non-brokered private placement offering of 21,059,270 units at a price of \$0.053 (CAD\$0.07) per unit for aggregate gross proceeds of \$1,120,353 (CAD\$1,474,149).
-Each unit consisted of one common share and one-half common share purchase warrant, with each warrant exercisable into one common share at an exercise price of \$0.076 (CAD\$0.10) for a period of two years.
-The share issue costs consisting of finder's fees totaled \$16,576 plus the issuance of 337,714 common shares and 123,000 common share purchase warrants, with each warrant exercisable into one common share at an exercise price of \$0.076 (CAD\$0.10) for a period of two years.
+On August 17, 2018, the Company closed a non-brokered private placement offering of 2,105,927 units at a price of \$0.53 (CAD\$0.70) per unit for aggregate gross proceeds of \$1,120,385 (CAD\$1,474,149).
+Each unit consisted of one common share and one-half common share purchase warrant, with each warrant exercisable into one common share at an exercise price of \$0.76 (CAD\$1.00) for a period of two years.

 On October 16, 2018, the Company announced the signing of an Offtake Agreement with the primary graphite supplier to a major Japanese electric vehicle anode producer.
 The Offtake Agreement is for a period of ten (10) years and activates on the commencement of commercial production at the Molo project, with an automatic renewal for an additional five (5) years.
 The Japanese Partner will have the exclusive right to import and sell SuperFlake® graphite concentrate in Japan.
-Provided that commercial production commences within 3 years, following the ramp up period, the Japanese Partner will purchase 20,000 tonnes of SuperFlake® graphite per annum Product prices will be negotiated on a per order basis between the parties and will be based on the floating market prices (FOB basis) prevailing in the region.
+Provided that commercial production commences within 3 years, following the ramp up period, the Japanese Partner will purchase 20,000 tonnes of SuperFlake® graphite per annum.

+Product prices will be negotiated on a per order basis between the parties and will be based on the floating market prices (FOB basis) prevailing in the region.

-On February 15, 2019, the Company announced the Madagascar Government granted a 40-year mining license for the Molo Graphite Project and that the mining license does not limit mining to any specific volume.
+On February 15, 2019, the Company announced the Madagascar Government granted a 40-year mining license for the Molo Graphite Mine and that the mining license does not limit mining to any specific volume.

-On March 7, 2019, the Company closed a non-brokered private placement offering of 16,086,426 common shares at a price of \$0.08 (CAD\$0.11) per common share for aggregate gross proceeds of \$1,323,630 (CAD\$1,769,507).
+On March 7, 2019, the Company closed a non-brokered private placement offering of 1,608,643 common shares at a price of \$0.80 (CAD\$1.10) per common share for aggregate gross proceeds of \$1,323,630 (CAD\$1,769,507).

-On April 11, 2019, the Company announced it had received the Global Environmental Permit for the Molo Graphite Project from the Madagascar Ministry of Environment's Office National pour l'Environmement (the National Office for the Environment; or "ONE").
+On April 11, 2019, the Company announced it had received the Global Environmental Permit for the Molo Graphite Mine from the Madagascar Ministry of Environment's Office National pour l'Environment (the National Office for the Environment; or "ONE").
 This follows the completion of the Environmental & Social Impact Assessment ("ESIA") and Relocation Action Plan ("RAP") to International Finance Corporation (IFC) performance standards and World Bank standards, the completion of local and regional stakeholder and community engagement, and the completion of negotiations and signed agreements with all potentially affected land occupants to accept compensation for any affected crops and grazing land and relocation if needed.

-On September 27, 2019, the Company released the results of a positive updated Molo Feasibility Study which outlined a phased development approach, with Phase 1 producing 17,000 tonnes per annum ("tpa") over the first two years of production and Phase 2 producing a total of 45,000 tpa by year 3.
+On September 27, 2019, the Company reported the results of a new Feasibility Study ("FS") for its 100%-owned Molo Graphite Project in southern Madagascar.
+The FS outlines a phased development approach with Phase 1 producing 17,000 tonnes per annum ("tpa") over the first two years of production and Phase 2 producing a total of 45,000 tpa by year 3.
 Over the modelled life of mine (30 years), the production plants will have a pre-tax internal rate of return ("IRR") of 43.1%, and a post-tax IRR of 36.2%.
-The pre-tax Net Present Value ("NPV") at 8% discount rate will be
+The pre-tax Net Present Value ("NPV") at 8% discount rate will be US\$237.1M, and the post-tax NPV will be US\$184.3M.
+The FS results are summarized in further detail in the Mineral Development Projects section.